msalinas92/ChatMux/README.md

-# 🤖 [BotName] – A Model-Agnostic Chatbot Engine (MCP-Compatible)
+# 🤖 ChatMux – A Model-Agnostic Chatbot Engine (MCP-Compatible)

-**[BotName]** is a future-proof chatbot framework designed to be **agnostic to the underlying LLM engine** and fully **compatible with MCP (Model Composition Protocol)**.
+**ChatMux** is a future-proof chatbot framework designed to be **agnostic to the underlying LLM engine** and fully **compatible with MCP (Model Composition Protocol)**.
 Its mission is to provide developers and organizations with a flexible, extensible, and vendor-neutral foundation for building intelligent conversational agents that can integrate with **any** large language model — commercial or open source.

 ---

 ## 🎯 Vision

 LLMs evolve fast.
 Locking into a single provider can limit innovation, increase costs, and reduce control.
-**[BotName]** solves this by decoupling chatbot logic from any specific model, allowing you to:
+**ChatMux** solves this by decoupling chatbot logic from any specific model, allowing you to:

 - Switch between LLM providers with zero friction.
 - Combine multiple models using MCP routing, fallback, and chaining.